 How to Manage a Team Handling Multiple Projects with Teamup

-Use sub-calendars, unique sharing links, feeds, and more to keep projects organized and moving forward.
+Use sub-calendars, customized calendar links, feeds, and more to keep projects organized and moving forward.

 It’s a challenge to manage a group with multiple projects of varying scope.
 Keeping all the information organized — and keeping everyone on the team on task and clear on what they need to do — gets a lot easier when you use Teamup.